 Aspects of Self That Block Love

-The parts of ourselves that do not believe in love form an entire constellation of behaviours that often run under our conscious understanding.
-Psychologists Hal and Sidra Stone put it this way:
+The hurting parts of yourself that do not believe in love form an entire constellation of behaviours that often defy conscious understanding.
+Psychologists Hal and Sidra Stone explain it this way:

 "It is important to learn about how sub-personalities operate within us.
 Without this understanding, we are in the powerless position of watching different sub-personalities drive our psychological car while we sit in the back seat or, worse yet, hide in the trunk.
 It becomes a matter of great importance to discover what these selves are and how they operate within us.
 This journey of discovery is the evolution of consciousness.